Act for the Development of Tourism

 1. Expenses for sponsoring government-initiated international promotion campaigns.

-The Executive Yuan shall promulgate regulations to determine the scope of application for such deduction, the authorities responsible for review and approval, the time and procedures for filing application, the time for the enforcement of this regulation, the rates for deduction, and other related matters.
+The Executive Yuan shall promulgate regulations to determine the scope of application for such deductions, the authorities responsible for review and approval, the time and procedures for filing application, the time for the enforcement of this regulation, the rates for deduction, and other related matters.

 Article 50-1